Space-Eternity-3/SE3-Website/docs/DatapackInfo/ObjectsGenerate.md

 ## Construction rules

 Variable part sets asteroid, where you modify object generation.
-Value part contains objects and their generation rate in round brackets.
+Value part contains objects and their generation chance in round brackets.
 These are separated using `+`.

 ```text showLineNumbers